Yunaka1269/Musiconomics/README.md

 ## Dashboard
-We intend to use Tableau as our dashboard to present the data visualizations created throughout the course of this project.
+We intend to use Tableau as our dashboard, with additional visualizations from Python libraries, to present the data visualizations created throughout the course of this project.
+The storyboard of the dashboard is included in the Google Slides presentation linked above.
+- Tools Used: Tableau, Python Matplotlib, Seaborn, SciKitLean Libraries
+- Interactive Elements: Filtering by genre to display related audio feature correlations, filter within the pop genre musical keys